 Four other non-degree fellowship programs are sponsored by the US Department of State’s Bureau of Educational and Cultural Affairs (ECA), but are not Fulbright programs per se, and are managed by different partners.
-The Fulbright Distinguished Awards in Teaching Program for International Teachers (Fulbright DAI, formerly called ILEP), managed by IREX, brings outstanding secondary school teachers from around the globe to the United States to further develop expertise in their subject areas, enhance their teaching skills, and increase their knowledge about the United States.
+The Fulbright Distinguished Awards in Teaching Program for International Teachers (Fulbright DAI, formerly called ILEP), managed by IREX, brings outstanding primary and secondary school teachers from around the globe to the United States to further develop expertise in their subject areas, enhance their teaching skills, and increase their knowledge about the United States.
 The Community College Initiative Program is also managed by IREX and allows selected students to spend one year studying at accredited US community colleges and gain practical hands-on experience.
 The Global Undergraduate Exchange Program, or Global UGRAD, is administered by World Learning on behalf of ECA.
 It allows undergraduates from Indonesia to experience the US educational system, enhance their knowledge, and explore US culture.
 Finally, the Fulbright US–ASEAN Visiting Scholar Initiative, a relatively new program administered by the US Mission to ASEAN and the Council of International Exchange of Scholars (CIES), provides opportunities for scholarly and professional research in the US for nationals of the ten ASEAN countries, including Indonesia, on ASEAN- or US-ASEAN-related topics.

 Generally, selection preference for all AMINEF’s programs will be given to candidates who have not had extensive recent US experience.
 Candidates will be considered without regard to race, color, religion, sex, national origin, age, disability, political affiliation, marital status, status as a parent, or sexual orientation.
 Applications from qualified candidates beyond major cities on Java, for example, eastern Indonesia, are particularly welcome.